DaanDemaecker/VulkanRenderer/README.md

 Textures can be loaded from a variety of file types.
 Textures can be used in materials to be sent to shaders so the user can use it however they want.
 Currently diffuse, gloss, specular and normal maps are supported.

 ### Camera movement
 A simple camera movement is implemented so that the user can see their objects from different angles.

+### GUI
+ImGui has been implemented and can be used for debugging purposes or anything else the user wants to.

 ## Future goals
 ### Shadow mapping